VET Program Approval and Maintenance Procedure

 1. If approved, the TAFE Compliance to submit the completed application documentation and the Course Approval Committee minutes to the University Curriculum Committee for consideration.

-2. If not approved, Program Manager, and Curriculum Quality Leader, Head of Centre to be notified of reasons for rejection.
+2. If not approved, Program Manager and Associate Directors to be notified of reasons for rejection.

 Refer to Section J: Exceptions to the ASQA Delegate Status for further information on requirements where qualifications are excluded from ASQA’s Delegate status.